jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 If `Verbose` is enabled:
 - the `<errorMessage>` contains the detail of the error
+- the <backendHttpCode>` contains the Http status code:
+  - The `soap-xml-request-handling` retrieves the error code from other plugins (such as `401`, returned by the apikey plugin) or from a technical problem preventing access to the upstream server (invalid hostname or TCP port)
-- the `soap-xml-response-handling` adds a `<backendHttpCode>` with the Http status code of the Backend Service
+  - the `soap-xml-response-handling` has the same behavior as `soap-xml-request-handling` and also retrieves the error code of the upstream server

 <a id="configuration_reference"></a>